intro-graphics-master/a1_s19/README.md

      ![find and replace](docs/image-16.png)

-     ** For both of the above bullet points, note that you don't have to find specific or exact strings; Chrome supports matching **regular expressions**, for finding all text of a more general pattern.
+     ** "Find" works pretty good in Chrome's code editor.
+You don't have to find specific or exact strings; Chrome supports matching **regular expressions**, for finding all text of a more general pattern.
 That's the .* button.

 #### Step 6:  Continue the next steps to complete assignment 1: